How Did Thomas Edison Improve The Light Bulb

 Bulb Design Optimization

 The shape of the bulb also affected the distribution of light.
 Edison's team experimented with different geometries to achieve a more uniform and pleasing illumination.
-Furthermore, they considered the importance of heat dissipation.
+Adding to this, they considered the importance of heat dissipation.
 The filament generates a significant amount of heat, and the bulb needs to be designed to allow this heat to dissipate effectively, preventing the bulb from overheating and potentially causing a fire.
 The final bulb design was a result of careful consideration of these factors, balancing aesthetics, functionality, and safety.

 The Parallel Circuit Revolution